Armenian art: Miniatures

 Illuminated manuscripts were produced in Armenia mainly between the 5th and the 17th centuries.
 The highest point of this art is associated with the 13th century and the name of Toros Roslin, considered to be the most prominent medieval Armenian manuscript illuminator.
 The majority of the manuscripts were lost, and scholarly approach to studies of Armenian illuminated manuscripts was only developed in the second half of the 20th century.

 Sculptures

-Each culture possesses a certain original element which becomes a symbol of the entire national culture.
-In Armenia such symbol is “khachkar, the so-called cross-stones, the monuments of Armenia which are not found anywhere in the world.
+Among the most prolific and characteristic objects of Armenian sculptural history are khachkars, carved cross-stones extant from the early Middle Ages and collectively recognized on the UNESCO list of Intangible Cultural Heritage since 2010.
 The word “khachkar” is formed by two Armenian roots: “khach” (cross) and "kar" (stone).
 Armenia has been called “a country of rocks” and has a rich heritage when it comes to sculptures.
-Some of the sculptures in the country date way back even before the formation of Armenia as a nation.
-Such sculptures were created by empires that existed in the region before the modern period.
-A good example of these is the “Khachkar” which were ancient religious sculptures.
+Other representative sculptures include vishapakar or "dragon-stones" in Armenian, prehistoric monoliths which long predate the formation of the Kingdom of Armenia.
 Besides these ancient sculptures, Armenia also has plenty of post-war sculptures which show the influence of modern times and also foreign traditions that have been adopted.